Chart Color Schemes

 South Wentworthville's population is younger than the national pattern

-South Wentworthville's median age is 35 years, which is slightly younger than Greater Sydney's 37 years and somewhat younger than the national average of 38 years.
-The 0-4 age group represents 7.1% of South Wentworthville's population, compared to Greater Sydney, while the 65-74 age cohort makes up 6.7%.
-Between 2021 and the present day, the 15 to 24 age group has grown from 12.5% to 13.8% of the population.
-Conversely, the 35 to 44 age cohort has declined from 17.0% to 15.4%, and the 5 to 14 age group has dropped from 13.6% to 12.4%.
-Population forecasts for South Wentworthville in 2041 indicate significant demographic changes.
-The 45 to 54 age cohort is projected to increase by 244 people (31%), from 797 to 1,042.
-Notably, the combined 65+ age groups will account for 56% of total population growth, reflecting South Wentworthville's aging demographic profile.
-In contrast, both the 0 to 4 and 15 to 24 age groups are projected to decrease in numbers.
+South Wentworthville's median age is 35 years, which is slightly younger than Greater Sydney's 37 and the national average of 38.
+The 0-4 age group makes up 7.1% of the population, higher than Greater Sydney's percentage.
+Conversely, the 65-74 age group constitutes 6.7%, lower than Greater Sydney's figure.
+Between 2021 and present, the 15 to 24 age group has increased from 12.5% to 13.8%.
+During this period, the 35 to 44 cohort decreased from 17.0% to 15.4%, and the 5 to 14 age group dropped from 13.6% to 12.4%.
+By 2041, population forecasts indicate significant demographic changes in South Wentworthville.
+The 45 to 54 age cohort is projected to increase by 244 people (31%), from 795 to 1,040.
+Notably, the combined 65+ age groups are expected to account for 56% of total population growth, reflecting the area's aging demographic profile.
+In contrast, both 0 to 4 and 15 to 24 age groups are projected to decrease in numbers.